matthias-blomme/ad-project-document/book/src/poc/poc.md

    The usage of libraries to extend the functionality is permitted, however only (very) limited technical support will be offered when choosing a library not offered in the curriculum.

    3. The **server** is a .NET 8 solution which uses minimal Web Api's to provide the necessary communication with the client.
 The startup project is written in predefined structure.
 The student must work in this structure.
 No boilerplate code cannot be removed.
+     - Testing: only test the application layer and domain layer.
+Develop the tests as you’re writing the code.
+Adding them as an afterthought is pointless and waste of valuable resources...
+As usual, we will be integrating SonarQube for automated code quality checks, for client as well as server code.

+Aim for a server-side code coverage of > 95%
+A levels for bugs, vulnerabilities, and code smells on both client and server side.
+Duplication should always be below 2%.

    4. The **test environment** is a docker solution that is able to run your whole Adria solution.
 It should at least contain:
           - A database container (MySQL)